spmadden/SME-Wiki-Content/misc/quotes.md

 > "Only those who dare to fail greatly can ever achieve greatly."
 > - *Robert F. Kennedy*

+> "The secret of my success was that I was in the right place at the right time"
+> - *Simon Ramo*

 ### Leadership

 > Leadership is Responsibility, not privilege,